rawan-a-d/Semester4-Smart-Mobile/README.md

     - Photo app where a user can take a picture either from the storage or the camera.

+## Wiki
+https://git.fhict.nl/I407847/semester4-smart-mobile/-/wikis/home
-In the Wiki section you will find: https://git.fhict.nl/I407847/semester4-smart-mobile/-/wikis/home
+In the Wiki section you will find:

 1. Pressure Cooker / Pay it forward project, which contains the following:
     - Empathize, Define and Ideate in "Problem definition / Concepting".